Modular population protocols: Introduction

-In the present paper we introduce an alternative notion of a protocol implementing a specification.
-A specification is relation on the input configuration and the agent outputs in the final configuration.
-A protocol implements the specification, if in each fair execution from an input configuration there is a step after which the specification is always satisfied.
+In the present paper we introduce an alternative general notion of a protocol implementing an input-output specification.
+We consider each agent to have an input, and as usual there is an output function.
+An input-output specification is a relation between multisets of inputs and multisets of outputs, plus a compatibility relation between individual inputs and outputs.
+A protocol implements the specification, if in each fair execution from an input configuration there is a step after which the specification is always satisfied, both in terms of the multisets of inputs and outputs, and in terms of each agent's output being compatible with the input.
 The standard notion of computing predicates by stable consensus corresponds to a natural class of specifications where output is a single bit, only consensus output configurations are acceptable, and for each input configuration only one of the two consensus options is acceptable.

 Additionally, we define computations with shutdown requests.
 We allow the scheduler to add new agents, or to tell existing agents to leave the computation.
 Each leaving agent can take some time to hand over the information, but must eventually terminate (in a fair execution).
-Whenever there is no turnover, specification must be eventually stably satisfied.
+Once there is no turnover, an input-output specification must be eventually stably satisfied.

 We show a natural completely mechanical way of combining two population protocols with shutdown requests implementing two relations to obtain a protocol with shutdown requests implementing the composition of these relations.